jenguin777/bamazon/README.md

 # Database creation required
 You can use the DDL statements in bamazon.sql to create your own database and database objects.

+# Demo video
+Demo.mp4 is a video demo of the functionality.

 # License
 MIT license applies.